OfficeDev/O365-ASPNETMVC-Start/README.md

  In order to complete this procedure, you're going to need to log into the Microsoft Azure management portal.
 To do this you must have an Azure subscription.
 A free trial is available if you do not currently have one.
  You can sign up here: http://azure.microsoft.com/en-us/pricing/free-trial/.
 You must also ensure you have already completed the Register app to consume Office 365 APIs procedure.

- Note: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
+ **Important**: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 To do this see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
 You can also read [Set up Azure Active Directory access for your Developer Site](http://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) for more information.

  To retrieve your Office 365 tenant ID: